Loved by many, fired by few

 The Army itself even issued Dutch-contract M1941s to the 1st Special Service Force (aka the Devil’s Brigade).
 A joint US-Canadian unit, the Devil’s Brigade was a renowned special operations unit that served in Europe.

 After the end of WWII, the Johnson weapons made guest appearances in the hands of the Israeli Army in the 1950s and with anti-Castro rebels at the Bay of Pigs in 1961.

 As for Johnson himself and his company, he sold a few modified rifles in 7x57mm to Chile in 1947 (dubbed the M1947) but within a few years was out of business.
 He later worked for Armalite and the locking lugs of today’s M16 look really similar to those of the M1941.

 Never a very abundant arm, the Johnson was uncommon on the surplus market for most of the past half century.
-All told, less than 22,000 M1941s were produced in three serial number ranges: A0001-9999, B0001-9999, and C0001-9999.
-In the 1960’s, some 16,000 Dutch-owned Johnsons hit the commercial importers and were sold then for as low as $60 apiece.
+All told less than 22,000 M1941s were produced in three serial number ranges: A0001-9999, B0001-9999, and C0001-9999.
+In the 1960s some 16,000 Dutch-owned Johnsons hit the commercial importers and were sold then for as low as $60 apiece.
 Today these go for $4000 or more.
-This is eight to ten times the price of a comparable Garand rifle.
-A smaller amount of verifiable former USMC weapons was sold as surplus in 1947 and these fetch much higher prices with collectors.
+This is eight to 10 times the price of a comparable Garand rifle.
+A smaller amount of verifiable former USMC weapons were sold as surplus in 1947 and these fetch much higher prices with collectors.